appuio/docs/services/webserver/webserver.rst

     build-preprod: ...

     build-prod:
-        environment: prod
+      environment: webserver-prod
       stage: deploy-prod
-        image: appuio/docs_runner_oc:1.3.3
+      image: appuio/gitlab-runner-oc:$OC_VERSION
       script:
         # login to the service account to get access to the CLI
         - oc login $KUBE_URL --token=$KUBE_TOKEN
         # tag the current stable image as live
-            # triggers a deploy to prod via ImageStream
         - oc tag webserver:stable webserver:live
       only:
         - tags
       when: manual

 Creating deployments in APPUiO
 ------------------------------

-Now that we have an ImageStream for pushing to and a Gitlab CI configuration that pushes to that stream, we need to tell APPUiO what it should actually do with those incoming images.
-This can be achieved by creating a **DeploymentConfig (DC)**, specifying the respective image tag as a source.
+Now that we have an ImageStream for pushing to and a Gitlab CI configuration that pushes to that stream, we need to tell APPUiO what it should actually do with those incoming image pushes.
+This can be achieved by creating a **DeploymentConfig (DC)**, specifying the respective image tag as a source for a deployment.

 Before we go on, we want to make sure that we have deployed to each environment **at least once**.
-This creates the respective tag in the ImageStream and allows us to create DeploymentConfigs in the next section.
+This creates the respective tag in the ImageStream and allows us to easily create DeploymentConfigs in the next section.

 Creating DeploymentConfigs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^